Field Trip FAQShare

 On very rainy days, we have you covered (literally).
 The museum provides indoor lunch areas for all school groups.
 You'll reserve a spot for indoor lunch at check-in on the day of your field trip, so no need to worry about signing up for a lunch spot in advance.

 Buses can park for free on Curson Avenue between Sixth Street and Wilshire Boulevard.

-Private cars and vans can park in our Car Park for $12 per vehicle.
+Private cars and vans can park in our parking lot for $15 per vehicle.

 How do I arrange a photo opportunity for my students?

 Arrange photo opportunities through Magic Memories.
 Email email@example.com with questions and requests.

 Sign up and be the first to hear about free educator events at the Tar Pits!

 Contact the School Programs Team